-In February 2016, the Compensation Committee, in consultation with the then-current Chief People Officer, reviewed Mr. Oringer's overall compensation, specifically with respect to Mr. Oringer's total realizable compensation and, recognizing Mr. Oringer's contributions to the Company's long term growth and a desire to motivate his success and retain his services, determined that it was in the best interest of the Company and its stockholders to grant Mr. Oringer a stock option to purchase 250,000 shares of our Common Stock, with an exercise price equal to the fair market value as of the date of grant.
+In February 2016, the Compensation Committee, approved a grant of stock options to Mr. Oringer to purchase 250,000 shares of our Common Stock, with an exercise price equal to the fair market value as of the date of grant.
 This option vested over four years, becoming fully vested in March 2020.